arthurgeron/eslint-plugin-react-usememo/docs/rules/require-usememo-children.md

 This rule applies to any type of component (functional or class-based) as long as it involves passing complex children (objects, arrays) to another component.

 ## Rule Details
-This rule will enforce that all complex children are wrapped in `React.useMemo()`.
+This rule will enforce that all complex children are wrapped in `useMemo()`.

 ## Incorrect Code Examples